Electricity sector in Uruguay: Imports and exports

-In the years leading up to 2009, the Uruguayan electricity system has faced difficulties to supply the increasing demand from its domestic market.
-In years of low rainfall, there is a high dependency on imports from Brazil and Argentina.
-Exports have historically been negligible.
-In particular, no electricity has been exported in 2009.The table below shows the evolution of imported electricity since 1999:
+In the years leading up to 2009, the Uruguayan electricity system faced difficulties to supply the increasing demand from its domestic market.
+In years of low rainfall, there used to be high dependency on imports from Brazil and Argentina and exports had historically been negligible.
+However, in the last decade the situation reversed and Uruguay became a net exporter of electricity to its neighbours.
+In 2024 Uruguay exported 2,026 GWh for 104 million dollars, the years 2019 and 2021 stand out with the highest exports of electricity since 1965 (3,012 GWh and 2,849 GWh, respectively).